SENDCO - Mrs S. Brown

 - Parents are always kept well informed about the progress of their child.

 - Phone calls or informal chats/ meetings with your child’s class teacher/ teaching assistant or the SENDCo and Head teacher will be regular for you so that you are aware of how well your child is learning.

 - You will be invited to attend Parents Evenings and where applicable, Individual Education Plan (IEP) Review or Annual Review meetings on a termly basis where you can discuss the progress of your child.

 - Parents are invited to meet with the professionals from external services in order to discuss their child’s needs and these meetings will be arranged by the SENDCo.

 - We feel that your contributions at these meetings is crucial for us in order to help ensure progress is made by your child.

-How is St. Anne’s Catholic Primary School accessible to children with SEND?
+How is St. Anne’s Catholic Academy accessible to children with SEND?

-- At St. Anne’s Catholic Primary School, we always strive to ensure that ALL pupils are involved in learning and therefore we plan and differentiate tasks so that learning is always accessible but still challenging for those pupils with Special Educational Needs and Disabilities.
+- At St. Anne’s Catholic Academy, we always strive to ensure that ALL pupils are involved in learning and therefore we plan and differentiate tasks so that learning is always accessible but still challenging for those pupils with Special Educational Needs and Disabilities.

 - Learning Environments are adapted as necessary and are communication friendly.